bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/React-Cheat-Sheet.md

       active: true,

       // In rare cases, it's okay to initialize state based on props.
-      // This effectively "forks” the props and sets the state with the initial props.
+      // This effectively "forks" the props and sets the state with the initial props.
-      // If you "fork” props by using them for state, you might also want to implement componentWillReceiveProps(nextProps)
+      // If you "fork" props by using them for state, you might also want to implement componentWillReceiveProps(nextProps)
       // to keep the state up-to-date with them.
 But lifting state up is often easier and less bug-prone.
       color: props.initialColor
     };